La Futura

 La Futura is the fifteenth studio album by American rock band ZZ Top, released on September 8, 2012.
 It is the band's first album in nine years, following Mescalero, and peaked at number 5 on the Billboard "Top Rock Albums" chart.
-La Futura is also the last studio album to feature bassist Dusty Hill before his death on July 28, 2021.
+La Futura is also the last studio album released in bassist Dusty Hill's lifetime.

 Overview

 La Futura was recorded at The Foambox Recordings in Houston, Texas.
-The album title and album art were unveiled on ZZ Top's homepage on 3 August 2012 at 11:45 a.m.
+The album title and album art were unveiled on ZZ Top's homepage on 3 August 2012 at 11:45 am.
 The album contains 10 tracks.

 "We thought long and hard about what this album should be," Gibbons said in a press release.
 "We wanted to recall the directness of our early stuff but not turn our backs on contemporary technology.
 The result of this melding of the past and the present is, of course, La Futura."

 The album's lead single, "I Gotsta Get Paid", is a cover of "25 Lighters" by Houston hip hop artist DJ DMD.
 The song "Chartreuse" was inspired by the famous French liqueur, which the band discovered at the 2011 Musilac Music Festival in the French town of Aix-les-Bains.